neufieldrobotics/spinnaker_sdk_camera_driver/.github/ISSUE_TEMPLATE/bug_report.md

 Processor:
 RAM:

-If multiple cameras how are they hooked up, whether on the same USB 3.0 bus, if ethernet how busy is the network?
+***Multiple Cameras Only***
+How is the triggering setup?
+Master/Slave or all slaves or all software triggered?

+For USB 3.0 cameras:
+On same USB 3.0 bus or different buses?
+Is the USB 3.0 hub externally powered?

+For Ethernet cameras:
+How busy is the network, does the system work in grayscale, at a lower resoultion (binning) and framerate?

 **Do the cameras work with SpinView?**